mittinatten/freesasa/README.md

 Compatibility
 -------------

-Has been tested successfully with several versions of GNU C Compiler and Clang/LLVM.
+The program has been tested successfully with several versions of GNU C Compiler and Clang/LLVM.
 Building the library only requires standard C and GNU libraries.
 Developers who want to do testing need to install the Check unit testing framework.
-Building the full reference manual requires Doxygen (version > 1.8.8), and the 'regular' manual, LaTeX.
+Building the full reference manual requires Doxygen (version > 1.8.8), and the 'regular' manual requires LaTeX.
+Building the Python bindings requires Cython.
+All these build options are disabled by default to reduce the dependencies to a minimum.